A Family's Mission to Preserve an Heirloom

-For Bob Dane and his wife, Linda Wilkens, choosing to rehab their 2,000 sq ft Dutch Colonial home was an emotionally charged and necessary decision.
+For Bob Dane and his wife, Linda Wilkens, choosing to rehab their 2,000 sq ft Dutch Colonial home was an emotionally-charged and necessary decision.
 Decades of exposure to Virginia weather had begun wearing on the home’s exterior.
 The couple knew in order to maintain its value and integrity, they would have to renovate, risking many of the exterior characteristics they’d grown to love.
 It was an intimidating endeavor.

 "Exterior Medics understood our emotional attachment to this house.
-From the very beginning, they understood that this was home, not just a project."
+From the very beginning, they understood that this was our home, not just a project."